GuidanceMantras/GuidanceMantras/README.md

 - You should focus also on government money even if you are not government employees.
 - There are different means to get government money such as getting all government services (hospital, education, bus and so on), government subsidies
 - You can also get government money via contactual work, leasing/lending something to government,

+### Be Aware
+- Always be aware of unemployed agents, brokers in any fields
+- Be aware of no-work governemnt employees, people
+- Most of the time, you lose your money for unemployed and no-work, jobless people

 ## Study